Yeh Dillagi: Release

-Critical reception
+Reception

-Upon release, the film received positive reviews from critics.
-The Indian Express praised Kajol's performance, noting that "she looks better than she did in Baazigar (1993) and gives a believable performance."
-India Today, in a review dated 15 June 1994, described the film as "a relief" after a season of intense thrillers, calling it "romance, comedy and the foot-thumping 'Ole Ole.'"
+Yeh Dillagi received a positive reception from critics.
+On 3 June 1994, The Indian Express praised Kajol's performance, saying that "[she] looks better than she did in Baazigar (1993) and gives a believable performance".
+A review published by India Today on 15 June hailed: "After a season of psychopaths and avenging angels, finally, relief.
+Here is romance, comedy and the foot-thumping ole ole."